Larme Price

-Larme Price (born June 27, 1972), known as the Thrill Killer, is an American serial killer who murdered four immigrants in New York in 2003.
-Price claimed he carried out the murders in revenge for the September 11 attacks, and said he was driven to kill by a paranoid hatred of Arabs.
+Larme Price (born June 27, 1972) is an American serial killer who murdered four people in New York City in 2003.
+Price claimed he carried out the murders in revenge for the September 11 attacks and said he was driven to kill by a paranoid hatred of Arabs.
 Despite this claim, only one of his victims was Middle Eastern.
 Price confessed to the murders, was found guilty, and was sentenced to 150 years in prison without parole.
-He remains incarcerated at the Sullivan Correctional Facility.

 Early life

 Larme Price was born on June 27, 1972, in Brooklyn, New York.
 According to his mother, he was a mentally disturbed drug addict.
 He had twice tried to check himself into mental health facilities but was turned away on both occasions.
-His criminal record dates back to 1989, including arrests for robbery, assault, and criminal weapons possession.
+His criminal record dates back to 1989, totalling eight arrests for robbery, assault, and criminal weapons possession.

 According to Price's mother, in 2001, a few weeks after the September 11 attacks, Price went crazy and could no longer control his urges to kill.
 His mental health problems worsened and were exacerbated by the attacks.
 He walked around scared all the time and said he was going to join the war.
 He was also convinced people were following him, including the belief that a tracking device had been installed in his hand.
 On October 6, 2001, he was treated at Kings County Hospital Center.

 Prior to the murders, Price was an unemployed father of two children, who lived in Crown Heights with his girlfriend, who was expecting his third child.
 He made a living by selling stolen college textbooks.